 Tenancy and lease agreements would stay the same and you would have the same rights as you do now, including rights such as right to buy and succession arrangements.

 Would the way people report a repair change?

 There would be no change to existing arrangements in the short term and customers should continue to use the 0300 123 2222 telephone number.
 If we proposed making any changes to this we would let people know well in advance and seek the views of customers in doing so.

 Any repairs would continue to be delivered by the same team of people who currently provide the service, we have no current plans to change this.

-If you are receiving care or support services at the moment, this would continue from either us or the dedicated care provider.
+If customers are receiving care or support services at the moment, this would continue from either us or the dedicated care provider.
 The proposed partnership would not impact any existing contracts we have with the Local Authority; they would continue to operate as they do now.

-Would the staff I see now change?
+Would the staff customers see now change?

-Initially at least you would continue to see the same people, whether that’s a neighbourhood housing officer, income officer, scheme officer or a member of Property Solutions carrying out repairs, grounds maintenance or cleaning services.
+Initially at least customers would continue to see the same people, whether that’s a neighbourhood housing officer, income officer, scheme officer or a member of Property Solutions carrying out repairs, grounds maintenance or cleaning services.
 In time, if we introduce the Neighbourhood Coaching way of working, some of the housing staff would change as they take on this new way of working.

 The consultation process

 When will the consultation process end?
 Will there be a response to residents?